Skip to content

 There’s something you should know.
 We see a lot of doxies at Southeast Veterinary Neurology.
 Like many breeds, dachshunds are prone to certain health issues, including several neurological problems.

 Neurological problems are problems with the nervous system.
 The nervous system is made up of the brain, spinal cord, nerves, and muscles, and it helps the body interact with its surroundings through vision, touch, smell, hearing, and balance.
-Unfortunately, dachshunds are susceptible to several neurological problems due to their unique skeletal structure and selective breeding.
+Unfortunately, dachshund health issues include several neurological problems due to their unique skeletal structure and selective breeding.

 These are five neurological problems we see in dachshunds specifically: